ipfs/ipfs-docs/docs/install/server-infrastructure.md

 ---
-title: Server infrastructure with IPFS Cluster
+title: IPFS Cluster
 description: IPFS Cluster provides data orchestration across a swarm of IPFS daemons by allocating, replicating, and tracking a global pin-set distributed among multiple peers.
 Learn how to install it here.
 current-ipfs-cluster-version: v1.0.4
 ---

-# Server infrastructure
+# Set up server infrastructure with IPFS Cluster

 If you want to install IPFS in a server environment and offer IPFS as a service, you should look at [IPFS Cluster](https://cluster.ipfs.io/) as a way to scale your IPFS deployment beyond a single IPFS daemon.
 IPFS Cluster provides data orchestration across a swarm of IPFS daemons by allocating, replicating, and tracking a global pin-set distributed among multiple peers.
 This makes it significantly easier to manage multiple IPFS nodes and ensure that data is available across an internal network.